NicolasHammer/personalized-stock-recommender/README.md

         max_num if len(hits_all) > 0 else 0
     return len(hits_k), auc
 ```
+For our evaluations, we use $k = 100$.
 Finally, all of the code for these implementations are located in [personalized_stock_recommendations.ipynb](personalized_stock_recommendations.ipynb).
 <br/><br/>

 ## **Model Efficacy Check with Dummy Dataset**